 Common Name(s): Salvia columbariae Benth. – chia; S. dorrii (Kellogg) Abrams – desert purple sage; S. mohavensis Green – Mohave sage.

-Functional group and bloom season: S. columbariae is an herbaceous annual that flowers from March to June (Averett 2017a).
-S. dorrii and S. mojavensis are woody shrubs that flower from April to July (Averett 2017b) and March-October, (Averett 2012), respectively.
+Functional group and bloom season: Salvia columbariae is an herbaceous annual that flowers from March to June (Averett 2017a).
+Salvia dorrii and S. mojavensis are woody shrubs that flower from April to July (Averett 2017b) and March-October, (Averett 2012), respectively.

 Distribution in Mojave/Habitat: S. columbariae can be found in dry, disturbed sites below 2500 m (Averett 2017a).
-S. dorii grows on dry flats and slopes between 450 m and 3200 m (Averett 2017b).
-S. mohavensis grows on dry rocky slopes in blackbrush to pinyon/juniper woodlands from 300 m to 1500 m (Averett 2012).
+Salvia dorii grows on dry flats and slopes between 450 m and 3200 m (Averett 2017b).
+Salvia mohavensis grows on dry rocky slopes in blackbrush to pinyon/juniper woodlands from 300 m to 1500 m (Averett 2012).

 Flower color and shape: Blue; labiate

 Pollinator use: Bees of several genera visit Salvia species, including Anthophora, Ashmeadiella, Anthophorula (=Synhalonia), and Tetraloniella Ashmead (Hurd and Linsley 1975a; Wilson and Carril 2016).
 The white-lined sphinx moth nectars on Salvia spp.
 (Caldwell 2014).
-The California patch (Chlosyne californica) and checkerspot (Euphydryas Scudder sp.) butterfies use Salvia in Clark County, Nevada (Caldwell 2014).
-The BLM in California (Bishop Field Office) also recommends S. dorrii as a host for spring pollinators (M. Oliver, pers. commun., Feb.
-28, 2017).
+The California patch (Chlosyne californica) and checkerspot (Euphydryas Scudder sp.) butterflies use Salvia in Clark County, Nevada (Caldwell 2014).
+The BLM in California (Bishop Field Office) also recommends S. dorrii as a host for spring pollinators (M. Oliver, pers. comm., 28 Feb 2017).

-Approximately 18 % of the Salvia spp. in the southwestern U.S. are bird pollinated (Wester and Classen-Bockhoff 2011).
+Approximately 18 % of the Salvia spp. in the southwestern US are bird pollinated (Wester and Classen-Bockhoff 2011).
 While the floral morphology of many Salvia spp. appears to have evolved for bee pollination, many are also fly pollinated (Celep et al. 2014).
-Salvia columbariae is also a larval host species for the Pyrausta dapalis Grote (taxanomic authority remains unverified) moth (Robinson et al. 2010).
+Salvia columbariae is also a larval host species for the Pyrausta dapalis Grote (taxonomic authority remains unverified) moth (Robinson et al. 2010).
 In chaparral habitat on the edge of the western Mojave, Costa’s hummingbirds (Calypte costae) – also native to Mojave Desert habitats – are highly dependent on Salvia flowers (Stiles 1976) and were seen nesting in shrubby Salvia eremostachya Jeps.
 (Duncan and Esque 1986), a plant similar in growth form to S. dorii.
 Hummingbirds are likely not an effective pollinator of this genus based on the short corolla tube, wide corolla opening, and exserted anthers of Salvia spp., but they frequently nectar on Salvia spp.
 (Stiles 1976).

 Tortoise use: Mojave desert tortoises used Salvia sp. as a cover species, but we found no data describing desert tortoise use of Salvia species for forage.